leon-tanguay/RaycastingBeta1-9/README.md

 ## Controls

 WASD to for directional movement.
 Mouse movement rotates player character horizontally and vertically.
 Press ESC to free mouse from window.

+## Improvements

+I hope to add more player movement options such as jumping in the future to help immerse the player in the world, as well as adding support for textured terrain and a more advanced lighting system.
+Prior to these features, I want to ensure that the code is as clean as possible, and manage the amount of required dependencies